kapiljoshi07/lwcfromscratch/README.md

+# This project is to track my Salesforce Lightning Web Components learning

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.